Malek44/KinectLinux/README.md

 First, update the package index:

     sudo apt-get update

+It is also wise to upgrade the packages:

+    sudo apt-get upgrade

+If your linux distribution on Raspberry Pi is not the latest version, upgrade using:

+    sudo apt-get dist-upgrade

 Then, install OpenCV for Python and dependencies by typing the following commands: